Skip to main content Go to Site Map

 Also, get used to carrying a sketchbook with you wherever you go (such as the A5 spiral bound listed in the “what to bring with you” section) and making notes and drawings about places you visit (including exhibitions and buildings).

 Reading is an essential way of liberating your thinking and will give you the intellectual ammunition to develop your projects.
 In studio discussions, it's expected that you have an awareness of primitive, historical and contemporary architecture.
-You will be expected to refer to architects that have stimulated your thinking as well as architects you disagree with.
-We are not only confined to books about architecture.
+You'll be expected to refer to architects that have stimulated your thinking as well as architects you disagree with.
+We're not only confined to books about architecture.
 What we do as part of a larger pursuit of culture, related to the fields of philosophy, art, science and sociology.

 The books you read now will inform your education in the coming years.
 They're a resource and an opportunity to evolve.
 Ultimately, it is your responsibility to be informed, educated and curious.
-Spending time in the library is the equivalent of putting petrol in your car — after filling up you are ready to roll!
+Spending time in the library is the equivalent of putting petrol in your car — after filling up, you're ready to roll!

 Most of the books on the reading list can be borrowed from the AUB Library once you've enrolled, although we do recommend you buy some books in advance.
 Books can be found second hand online for a good price.
 There's also a list of excellent websites that have a mix between written and visual essays.